n0lawz/jsDoc/README.md

 - Re-order or delete cells using the buttons on the top right.
 - Add new cells by hovering on the divider between each cell.

 All of your changes get saved to the file you opened JsDoc with.
-If you ran npx jbook serve test.js, all of the text and code you write will be saved to the test.js file.
+If you ran `npx jbook serve test.js`, all of the text and code you write will be saved to the test.js file.